On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Rank 3 and compact cases

 Suppose that there is a non-symplectic involution acting on $X$.
-Then it has one dimensional components fixed (see \cite{AST}).
-Since there is only one degree $4$ polarization, the involution must fix it.
-The fixed locus of a non symplectic involution on a smooth quartic contains either a line or a smooth quartic curve.
+Then its fixed locus has $1$ dimensional components (see \cite{AST}).
+Since there is only one degree $4$ polarization, the involution must preserve it.
+The fixed locus of a non symplectic involution on a smooth quartic surface contains either a line or a smooth quartic curve.
 The first case is impossible since the $(-2)$-curves on $X$ have degree 4.
 By \cite[Table 1]{AST}, in the second case the Picard number of $X$ would have rank at least $8$, it is therefore also impossible.
 Thus according to Propositions \ref{prop:KONDO-symplectic-automorphism}: \begin{prop} The automorphism group of $X$ is trivial. \end{prop}